Pay Per Click (PPC) advertising in its simplest form:

 PPC for e-commerce should be focused on cost per acquisition, life time value, and return on ad spend (ROAS).

-Business use PPC to sell services.
+Business that sell services.

 User clicks ad > user gives information in return for something (quote, case study, guide, etc…) > user becomes a lead.
 Boom.
 Lead generation explained.